Complete Guide to Garage Floor Coatings (2026)

 Best For: Residential garages, workshops, commercial shops, industrial applications

 Pro Tip: Not all epoxies are equal.
 100% solids content in both weight & volume epoxies vastly outperform lower-solids or water-based systems found in big-box stores.
 Solids content = actual coating left after curing.
 Example: If your coating is 90% solids, it means 10% of the coating evaporates away during curing.
 Each percentage makes a huge difference in coating thickness and overall strength!
-Beware of low-grade or fake 100% solids that are not 100% in both weight & volume.
+Beware of low-grade or fake 100% solids that are not 100% in both weight & volume. put a high solids or fakes 100% solids side by side with a 100% military grade solids epoxy and the difference is dramatic.

 2.2 Polyurethane Coatings